 You are not allowed to sell at privately sponsored events such as craft fairs or flea markets, nor are you allowed to sell wholesale, through the Internet, or by mail.

-In addition, the food you sell must be packaged in a way that prevents contamination (there are exceptions for large items like wedding cakes) and be properly labeled.
+In addition to the food handler permit, the food you sell must be packaged in a way that prevents contamination (there are exceptions for large items like wedding cakes) and is properly labeled.
 Your labels must include: